Copyright © 2014 by SUNY Oneonta

 There is certain directory information which the college may release without the student’s permission.

-Directory Information at the College at Oneonta is deﬁned as the following:
+Directory Information at SUNY Oneonta is deﬁned as the following:

 A student wishing to prevent directory information from being released must contact the College Registrar, in writing or in person, to request that a "conﬁdential" ﬂag be placed on his or her record.
 These conﬁdential ﬂags will be placed within 48 hours of receipt of the request and will be in effect until the student provides the College Registrar with a written request to remove the conﬁdential ﬂag.